Altaes/EnviteBlog/README.md

 # Progression of Envite

 NOTE: I have started writing this blog mid-development of Envite.
+The structure of this blog will be clustered in sub-sections (i.e. LoginView, SubmittingEvents, Server-App Interactions, etc).

 ######`August 9, 2015`